CLIMAAX/crabook/crabook/aboutclimaax.md

 CLIMAAX is designed to significantly contribute to the harmonization and consolidation of the practice of climate risk assessment (CRA) by providing:

 1. A standardized {abbr}`CRA (Climate Risk Assessment)` framework built on current community experience and best-practices.
-2. A Toolbox for conducting risk analyses, which hosts data, models and utilities and provides access to European and global open data archives integrated with local data and procedures.
+2. A toolbox for conducting risk analyses, which hosts data, models and utilities and provides access to European and global open data archives integrated with local data and procedures.
 3. Five European pilot regional {abbr}`CRA (Climate Risk Assessment)`s to shape the framework and toolset.
 4. Financial support for at least 50 regions to execute a context specific {abbr}`CRA (Climate Risk Assessment)`.
 5. {abbr}`CRA (Climate Risk Assessment)` guidance material and online helpdesk for other European regions.